 An account could lose money including the principal invested.
 No part of an account is a deposit or obligation of, or is guaranteed or insured by, the Board, the state of Texas, or any agency or agent thereof.
 Interests in the Plan have not been registered with or approved by the SEC or any state.
 Investors should carefully consider the investment objectives, risks, fees, charges, and expenses associated with municipal fund securities.
 The Board may suspend, modify, or terminate the Plan or change investment approaches, offerings, and/or underlying investment funds at any time and without the consent of account owners or beneficiaries.
-The Plan Description and Savings Trust Agreement contain this and other important information about the Plan and may be obtained by visiting www.texascollegesavings.com or calling 800-445-GRAD (4723), option #3.
-Investors should read all Plan documents carefully before investing.
+The Plan Description and Savings Trust Agreement contain this and other important information about the Plan and may be obtained by visiting TexasCollegeSavings.com or calling 800-445-GRAD (4723), option 3.
+Investors should read the Plan Description and Savings Trust Agreement, and all other Plan documents carefully before investing.

-© 2021 Texas Prepaid Higher Education Tuition Board.
-"Texas College Savings Plan®" is a registered service mark of the Texas Prepaid Higher Education Tuition Board and distributed by Northern Lights Distributors, LLC, Member FINRA, SIPC.
-4221 N 203rd St, Suite 100, Elkhorn NE 68022.
+© 2024 Texas Prepaid Higher Education Tuition Board.
+"Texas College Savings Plan" is a registered mark of the Texas Prepaid Higher Education Tuition Board.
+The Texas College Savings Plan is distributed by Northern Lights Distributors, LLC, Member FINRA, SIPC, 4221 N 203rd St, Suite 100, Elkhorn NE 68022.
 All rights reserved.

-TCSP-010 1318-NLD-06252021
+TCSP-010 1424-NLD-05162024